Overview

 The following are certain risks related to Partners Capital’s use of the Funds or other private

-investment funds in a fund-of-fund or multi-manager investment strategy, whereby client assets are
+investment funds in a fund-of-fund or multi-manager investment strategy, whereby Client assets are

 invested with third-party investment advisers or funds operated by independent third-party asset